 6. Choose Southwest Airlines if you’re checking bags

 Southwest was the original low-cost carrier so it’s ironic that they’re the only one that doesn’t charge for checked bags.
 They offer the first and second checked bag for free, which most airlines would charge an extra $120 for on a roundtrip ticket.
-If you’re planning on checking bags and don’t have elite status or an airline branded credit card where one of the perks is free baggage, then check to see if Southwest Airlines is flying your desired route.
+If you’re planning on checking bags and don’t have elite status or an airline-branded credit card where one of the perks is free baggage, then check to see if Southwest Airlines is flying your desired route.
 Remember: Their fares don’t show up in any search engine except their own so you need to log on to Southwest.com.
 If you’re unfamiliar with the intricacies of baggage allowance rules across different airlines, check out this comprehensive baggage guide from AirHelp.

 7. Search tools